ckeditor/ckeditor4/plugins/a11yfirsthelp/README.md

 * How to work with the A11yFirst features, as well as a few of the standard features included in CKEditor that are important for accessibility

+## Help Topics & Subtopics

+### Heading / Paragraph

+* Menu items
+* About headings
+* About paragraph formats
+* Why headings and paragraph formats are important
+* More information

+### List

+* Working with lists
+* About lists
+* Why lists are important

+### Image

+* Accessible Description
+* Type of Image
+* Text Alternative
+* Document includes long description
+* Location of long description
+* Include an editable caption
+* Why image properties are important
+* Writing effective text alternative content
+* More information

+### Character Style

+* Working with character styles
+* About character styles
+* Character styles vs. headings, lists and paragraph formats

+### Link

+* Display Text
+* About links
+* Why links are important
+* More information

 ## Developer Notes

 To modify the help topics contained in this plug-in, the following steps are